© 2010 Fix Your Mix. All rights reserved.

 I listen to all types of music, but I think you’ll see from this blog that pop music is what gets me excited.
-From years of working as a mixing engineer via the internet, I’ve found that most pop songwriters (barring those at the very top) have little, if any, formal music education.
+From years of working as an audio engineer, I’ve found that many pop songwriters (except the old school ones at the very top) have little, if any, formal music education.
 But the internet is changing all that, and I want to help in any way that I can.
 I’ve researched modes online to see what’s out there, and frankly most of it is either downright confusing or written exclusively for guitarists.
 So without further adieu…

 Keith’s Crash Course on Modes For Self-Taught Musicians

-If you’ve ever played a pitched instrument, you probably know that there are two types of keys: major and minor (aka the “happy” and “sad” scales, respectively).
+You probably already know that there are two types of keys: major and minor (aka the “happy” and “sad” scales, respectively).
 But what if I told you that there are also 5 other exciting, sexy scales to choose from?

-pianoPlay a major scale.* Now play those same notes, but this time start from the sixth note (or “degree”) of the scale.
-You’ll notice that it’s darker–you’re playing what’s known as the “relative minor” of your original key.
+pianoPlay a major scale.
+Now play those same notes, but this time start from the sixth note (or “degree”) of the scale.
+You’ll notice that it sounds dark–you’re playing what’s known as the “relative minor” of your original major scale.
 Every major scale has one.
 Take C major and A minor, for example: they are comprised of the exact same notes (the white keys on the piano) but sound very different.

 Already knew that?
 Here’s something you may not have tried: start from another degree of the major scale other than the first or sixth.
 These scales are called modes.
 You’ll notice that they have an unusual but not entirely unfamiliar sound.
-(Technically, the major and minor scales are also considered modes, but songs written in these two most common scales are typically not thought of as “modal” music.)
 Each mode has its own general vibe.
-Listed in order of the degrees that they start on from the major scale:
+Technically, the major and minor scales are also considered modes, but songs written in these two most common scales are not thought of as “modal” music.
+Listed in order of degrees that they start from on the major scale:

-1 – The Major Scale (aka “Ionian Mode”) – The most common scale there is (although in today’s pop music the major scale is in close competition with pentatonic minor).
+1 – The Major Scale (aka “Ionian Mode”) – The most common scale there is.

-2 – Dorian Mode - Minor with an exotic twist.** Can have an Asian vibe to it. (see: the first half of “Come Alive“).
-Minor scale shape with a raised 6th degree.
+2 – Dorian Mode – Minor with an exotic twist.* Often associated with the Eastern world, particularly Asia, or psychedelic music (see: the first half of “Come Alive“).
+Minor scale shape with a raised 6th degree (starting from the root of this Dorian scale, not from the relative major scale).

 3 – Phrygian Mode – Darker than the regular minor scale.
 Most commonly used in metal and rap (see: “Swagger Like Us“).
 Minor scale shape with a lowered 2nd degree.

-4 – Lydian Mode - Major but with an exotic twist.
-Used mostly in film music. (see: intro to “Dancin Days“).
+4 – Lydian Mode – Major with an exotic twist.
+Used mostly in film music and dreamy rock (see: intro to “Dancin Days“).
 Major scale shape with raised 4th degree.

 5 – Mixolydian – Major with a rock edge.
 Defined the 90s pop rock sound (see: “Since U Been Gone“).
 Can sometimes sound Eastern.
 Often referred to as “Mixo” for short.
 Major scale shape with a flatted 7th degree.

 6 – The Minor Scale – All styles.
-Also called “natural minor” or “aeolian mode.”
+More specifically called “natural minor” or “aeolian mode.”
+I sometimes call it the “regular minor” scale because everyone knows what that means, but that’s not an academic name for it.

 7 – Locrian Mode – A very unstable, confusing-sounding version of minor. (see: “YYZ“) Some argue that our ears cannot perceive a song as being Locrian for reasons which I will not get into.
 Minor scale shape with a flatted 2nd and 5th degree.

-Just to make things even clearer, with the notes CDEFGAB, you can play the following scales:
+To make things even clearer, you can play the following scales with the notes CDEFGAB:

 C Major, D Dorian, E Phrygian, F Lydian, G Mixolydian, A Minor, and B Locrian.

-Modes are not the end-all be-all of music.
+Modes are not the end-all be-all of music or scales.
 Far from it.
-There are many other harmonic possibilities including pentatonic scales (5 notes per scale instead of 7), harmonic minor, songs where the key changes from section to section, songs that borrow chords from parallel keys, and even songs with two different keys at once (polytonality).
+There are many other harmonic possibilities including pentatonic scales (5 notes per scale instead of 7), harmonic minor (regular minor with a raised 7th), songs where the key changes from section to section, songs that borrow chords from parallel keys, secondary dominant chords, and even songs with two different keys at once (polytonality).
 The list goes on.
 Nonetheless, being aware of modes will give you yet another tool for your songwriting toolbox.

-**I once heard a great rock guitar player talking about getting through jazz solos who gave this advice: play dorian over everything and people will think you’re hip.
+*A great rock guitar player on getting through jazz solos: “play dorian over everything and people will think you’re hip.”

 Subscribe to THE OFFICIAL FIX YOUR MIX BLOG via RSS or E-Mail